top of page

 At times whilst on the event the route may need to change for unforeseen circumstances.
 You will then be sent an updated GPX file to upload onto your devices; this means you need to be practiced in uploading the files to your own devices.

 We have Garmin Edge devices with mounts and additional mount batteries available to hire.
 Hire needs to be booked in advance of the event.
-If you would like to hire a device it is first come, first served, please hire HERE.
+If you would like to hire a device it first comes, first served, please hire HERE.

 PIT STOPS

-Our provision will be made to you approximately every 30km.
-Each Pit Stop will feature a vehicle, staff, medical kit, emergency communication and of course, some food and drink.
+Our provision will be made to you approximately every 40km.
+Each Pit Stop will feature a vehicle, crew, medical kit, emergency communication and of course, some food and drink.
 Expect the odd cameo local snack appearance, some baked goods from time to time, plenty of sweets and salty snacks and some fruit.

 The meal plan above gives you breakfast and dinner each day, plus a ‘lunch’ provision at a suitable pit stop.